Best practices to fight churn and improve subscription renewals

 Automatic subscription renewals don’t require customer intervention, and automatic payments are processed each time unless intentionally paused.
 An automated subscription renewal process relieves the extra efforts needed to renew.
 However, sometimes they lead to disappointed customers who are surprised by unexpected renewals.

-Why does subscription renewal matter for SaaS?
+Why does subscription renewals matter for SaaS?

 If you are trying to grow a successful SaaS company, subscription renewals matter for you because they will ensure consistent profits.
 As your business grows, acquires new subscribers, and maintains their loyalty, you will be guaranteed profits at any point in the subscription period.
 Instead of hoping to make profits from a one-time payment, having a recurring revenue stream from subscribers will be profitable both in the long and short term.